niosus/catkin_tools_fetch/README.md

 Here `PACKAGE_NAME` is the name of your package and `PACKAGE_URL` is the full url to your package in git and `BRANCH_NAME` is the branch you want to checkout.

+Any of these can be skipped.
+The default will be used instead.

 [codacy-img]: https://img.shields.io/codacy/grade/9c050cd8852046ae863c940b8409f9ea.svg?style=flat-square
 [codacy-coverage-img]: https://img.shields.io/codacy/coverage/9c050cd8852046ae863c940b8409f9ea.svg?style=flat-square